 In a trio of new code changes, discovered in Chromium’s Gerrit source code management, Google has decided on a way for Chrome to know whether or not a history entry is legitimate.
 Initially, these pages will be silently flagged, and Chrome will send metrics about the pages to Google for analysis.
 The ultimate goal is to skip these false entries entirely.

-Given the possibility for unexpected behavior for both users and web developers, the feature will be temporarily hidden behind a flag, wordily named #enable-skip-redirecting-entries-on-back-forward-ui.
+Given the possibility for unexpected behavior for both users and web developers, the feature will be temporarily hidden behind a flag, wordily named #enable-history-manipulation-intervention.
 Once the flag is enabled, Chrome will skip every false page when you click either back or forward.

 As with many of the things we discover in code changes, it will be a few weeks before we see this flag arrive in Chrome, even in beta and dev channels.
 If you want to get an early taste for this subtle improvement to the web, the flag should arrive on Chrome Canary very soon.